sketchbuch/review-tuxedo-pulse-15-gen1/README.md

 There was also lots of software installed that I didn't want or expect.
 A lot of KDE stuff and free games.
 There was even some duplication like a KDE terminal and KDE System Monitor when Gnome already has these.
 I would rather that Tuxedo had not installed this stuff, maybe they should provide an unistall script for this stuff.

 I repartitioned the drive via a Live USB stick and moved /home to it's own partition.
 It would be nice if this was an option when ordering.
 There was also a swap partition which I didn't think Ubuntu needed anymore.
-Not sure if this is better than a swap file, but maybe Tuxedo prefer it.
+I have no idea if this is better than a swap file, but maybe Tuxedo prefer it.

 ## Problems encountered